Icinga/icingaweb2-module-training/doc/20-The-Icinga-PHP-Library.md

 Now the basic setup of the database connection and ORM is done.
 Both are ready to use, though we still have no view for the assets.
 This is what you previously set up as a view script (`*.phtml`).

-By having `ipl-html` at our disposal we can easily replicate that in an object oriented way.
+However, by having `ipl-html` at our disposal we can easily replicate that in an object oriented way.
+This means, creating PHP objects that can be rendered into HTML.

+Hint: in official Icinga Web modules these are conventionally called a "Widget".

 ### Basic Structure

 Usually a widget is based on the `ipl\Html\BaseHtmlElement` class.
 Extend it, define a tag and you have your very first HTML element!

-Though, we will use `ipl\Html\Table` instead as it provides some useful features which lets us define our table even faster.
+Though, we will use `ipl\Html\Table` instead, it is already extends `BaseHtmlElement` and provides some useful features which lets us define our table even faster.

 So let us do that, shall we?

 ### Define the Table